nikiTomov01/2D-Sandbox-Game/README.md

 ### Public Methods
   * 'Add(Item item)': Adds an item to the inventory.
 If the inventory is full, it returns false.
 Otherwise, it adds the item to the list and triggers the 'onItemChangedCallBack' event.
   * 'Remove(Item item): Removes an item from the inventory.
 It removes the item from the list, and if it is a special item like an axe or coal ore, it spawns the corresponding game object near the players position.
 It also triggers the 'onItemChangedCallBack' event.
+  * 'OnPlayerDeath()': handles the removal of all items from the inventory when the player dies.
+It spawns dropped items near the player's position.